TheBlupper/ctf_writeups/idek2022/Hardest Demon Bloodbath by Riot/README.md

 ![Start](start.gif)

 Well this certainly looks like a flag input, and a long one at that.
 Counting the bits shows that the whole input contains 256 bits, or 32 chars.
-Following the input bits is a long stretch oof the level when the player has no control and some patterns flash and move around the screen.
+Following the input bits is a long stretch of the level when the player has no control and some patterns flash and move around the screen.

 ![Check](check.gif)

-Lastly we hit a huge wall of spikes and we can get a glimpse of the flag we presumably inputed.
+Lastly we hit a huge wall of spikes and we can get a glimpse of the flag we presumably input.

 ![Fail](fail.gif)

 Since the description says we will get the flag by beating the level, we can assume that whetever input causes us to  not run into the spike wall will also display a readable flag at the end.

-I knew for sure that I would not want to be manually inputing bits into this level, it simply moves too fast and there are too many bits.
+I knew for sure that I would not want to be manually inputting bits into this level, it simply moves too fast and there are too many bits.

 Using a discord bot I was able to get the passcode needed to copy the level (`671905`) and open it in the in-game editor.
 I also wanted to parse the level into Python so I looked for resources about how the level file format works but ended up needing to read the source code of some parsing libraries.